utdemir/personal_scripts/README.md

 personal_scripts
 ================

 A repository for my personal scripts.
-Those scripts aren't documented, but feel free to ask anything about them.
+Those scripts aren't documented, but feel free to ask me anything about them.

 hide.py
 -------